ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-ram.md

 ### Edit {{ model }} configuration
 !!! tip
     Due to the presence of two distinct suites ([RAS](#ras) and [RNS](#rns)), specific modifications might be required in either one or both.<br>
-    To clarify which suite needs editing, each modification paragraph includes a bullet point specifying the relevant suite to edit.
+    For each of the following possible modifications, the relevant suite that needs editing is listed as a bullet point.

 This section describes how to modify the {{ model }} configuration.